mruoss/kompost/docs/postgres/index.md

 The Postgres Kompo manages databases inside your Postgres servers.

-In order to use it, you need a running Postgres server and the information about how to connect to it using a superadmin account.
-You then declare databases to be created on that server by this operator.
+In order to use it, you need a running Postgres server and the information about how to connect to it using an account with privileges to manage databases and users.
+You then declare databases to be created on that server using this operator.

 ## How it Works